top of page

 Netflix

-Before the Christmas Day 2023 release of his Netflix special Armageddon, Ricky Gervais posted this tweet as a warning:
+Before the Christmas Day 2023 release of his Netflix special Armageddon, Ricky Gervais posted a tweet that served as a warning:

 “In this show, I talk about sex, death, pedophilia, race, religion, disability, free speech, global warming, the holocaust, and Elton John.
 If you don’t approve of jokes about any of these things, then please don’t watch.
 You won’t enjoy it, and you’ll get upset.”

 There’s an institute in London called the School of Flower Arranging.
-I went past it.
-I couldn’t believe it.
-I looked in, and there’s people having lectures.
+I went past it and couldn’t believe my eyes.
+I looked in, and there were people having lectures.
 Flower arranging!
-My mum used to pick flowers every day from the garden, cut flowers, put ’em in vases around the house.
-At no point did anyone come around and go, “What unqualified cunt did these?”
+My mum used to pick flowers every day from the garden.
+She’d cut them and put them in vases around the house.
+At no point did anyone come around and say, “What unqualified person did these?”

-Armageddon was controversial before its release when Gervais posted a routine from the show’s trailer.
+Armageddon was controversial even before its release.
+Gervais shared a routine from the show’s trailer that stirred up quite a bit of discussion.

 On a serious note, I’ve been doing a lot of video messages recently for terminally-ill children.
 Only if they request it, obviously.
 I don’t burst into hospitals and go, “Wake up, Baldy.
 Look, me twerking on TikTok.
 Look.”

 It’s through the Make-A-Wish Foundation.
-They’re great, and they give these dying kids their one wish.
-And if it’s me, I always say yes, and I always start the video the same way.
+They’re fantastic, and they grant these dying kids their one wish.
+If it’s me, I always say yes.
+I start the video the same way every time.
 I go, “Why didn’t you wish to get better?
-What, you fucking retarded as well?”
+What, you’re not thinking clearly?”

 I’m good, and that’s why I do things well.
 Imagine if I came out and did things not very well, so you knew I was joking.
-That’d be fucking retarded.
+That’d be absurd.

-Thousands of people signed a Change.org petition demanding Netflix remove the routine from the special, which the streaming service refused.
+Thousands of people signed a Change.org petition demanding Netflix remove the routine from the special.
+However, the streaming service refused.

 “They’re allowed to hate it.
-They’re allowed to not come to the show, but it’s not going to stop me doing what I love, and I’m not going to stop it at the expense of all the other people who love it.
+They’re allowed to not come to the show, but it’s not going to stop me from doing what I love.
+I’m not going to stop it at the expense of all the other people who love it.
 No one has to watch this.”

 Frank Mastropolo is the author of 100 Funniest Comedy Albums, part of the Greatest Performances series.
 For more on our latest projects, visit Edgar Street Books.